Using the DFA

 - Student seats are arranged so that students cannot view each other’s answers if a test session is administered to a group.

 - All displayed instructional materials (for example, vocabulary charts, etc.) are covered or taken down.

-- Post “TESTING IN PROGRESS—DO NOT DISTURB” signs outside of the testing room.
+- “TESTING IN PROGRESS—DO NOT DISTURB” signs are posted outside of the testing room.